BioPharma Services INC. BPSI Announces 2017 Recipient Of Lorelei Lutter Scholarship

-“I am very pleased to award May He with the Lorelei Lutter Fine Arts Scholarship.
-May has shown remarkable talent in fine arts genre of vocalist and dancer, winning a number of Kiwanis and provincial musical awards — commented Renzo DiCarlo, CEO of BioPharma Services Inc.
+“I am very pleased to award Sophia Kington with the Lorelei Lutter Fine Arts Scholarship.
+Sophia has shown remarkable talent in Musical Theatre and art, winning a number of awards as well as a grant for her artistic painting. — commented Renzo DiCarlo, CEO of BioPharma Services Inc.

 About BioPharma Services Inc. BioPharma Services Inc. is a physician-owned, physician-run, FDA-inspected, UK MHRA-inspected, and Health Canada-inspected International Contract Research Organization (CRO) which specializes in the conduct of Phase I/IIa clinical trials and bioanalysis for innovative pharmaceutical, biotech and medical device companies from US, Canada, Australia and Europe.
 The company currently has a modern 174-bed clinical facility and a co-located bioanalytical laboratory in Toronto, Canada.
 The company is privately held and is headquartered in Toronto, Canada.

 Clinical Trials are divided into 4 phases.
 Phase 1 and 2 trials constitute early phase trials, Phase 3 and 4 research studies are late-phase trials.

 The primary objective of Phase 1 studies is to determine the correct drug dosage by evaluating drug safety and determining if there are any side effects.
 Phase 1 trials are conducted in healthy volunteers.

 Phase 2 studies also study the safety of a drug but focus on evaluating its effectiveness.
 These studies can be conducted in healthy volunteers or in individuals who have a certain disease or condition.

 What is a clinical trial?